AlishanKably/Project-01/README.md

 createGrid()
 ```
 ### Step 02

-The next step was to create a player that was able to move left and right and shoot, however limit the player to crossing boundaries.
+For the next step, I created a player that was able to move left and right and shoot, however limit the player to crossing boundaries.
 This was done through creating a class for the player and utilising this in multiple functions by adding and removing the class.
 Event listeners are used to link these functions to the keyboard.

 ```
 function addPlayer() {